-Counterparty of the endorsement/guarante The maximum .
-Ending balance The percentage of the cumulative The amount that The amount The amount No. (Note 1) Company making the endorsement/ guarantee (company name) Company name amount of endorsements/ guarantees permitted for a single enterprise (Note 3) balance of endorsements/ of endorsements/ Actual drawdown amount (Note The amount of an endorsement/ guarantee with property as security amount of endorsements/ The maximum amount of endorsements/ the Company makes endorsements/ makes endorsements/ of endorsements / guarantees in the Mainland Area (Note 7) Technology Co., Ltd. SIWARD TECHNOLOGY CO., LTD. 2 \$612,485 (Note 8) \$118,000 \$118,000 \$75,8794 \$ - 2.89% \$1,633,293 (Note 9) Y N N
+No. (Note 1) guarantee (company Counterparendorsement Company name /guarantee The maximum amount of endorsements/ guarantees permitted for a single enterprise (Note 3) The maximum balance of endorsements/ guarantees in the current period (Note 4) Ending balance of endorsements/ guarantees in the current period (Note 5) Actual drawdown amount (Note amount of endorsements/ The maximum amount of endorsements/ guarantees (Note 3) makes endorsements/ guarantees for its The amount that its subsidiaries makes endorsements/ guarantees for the Company (Note 7) 0 Technology Co., Ltd. SIWARD TECHNOLOGY CO., LTD. 2 \$612,485 (Note 8) \$118,000 \$118,000 \$75,879 \$ - 2.89% \$1,633,293 (Note 9) Y N N

-- Note 1: The description of the "No." column is as follows: - (1) For issuers, please fill in with "0." - (2) Invested companies are numbered sequentially starting with the Arabic number 1 by company. - Note 2: There are seven types of relationship between the company making an endorsement/guarantee and the counterparty of the endorsement/guarantee.
-Please specify one of the type codes as follows: - (1) A company with which it does business - (2) A company in which the company directly and indirectly holds more than 50 percent of the voting shares - (3) A company that directly and indirectly holds more than 50 percent of the voting shares in the company - (4) A company in which the company holds, directly or indirectly, 90% or more of the voting shares - (5) A company fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project - (6) A company where all capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages - (7) Companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other - Note 3: The maximum amount of endorsements/guarantees permitted for a single entity and the limit on the amounts of endorsements/guarantees stipulated by the company in accordance with the Operational Procedures for Endorsements/Guarantees should be provided, and the single entity and the calculation method for the aggregate endorsement/guarantee amount should be described in the Remark column. - Note 4: The maximum balance of endorsements/guarantees for others in the current year. - Note 5: The amount approved by the board of directors should be provided.
-However, if the board of directors authorizes the chairman of the board of directors for approval in accordance with Subparagraph 8, Article 12 of the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, the amount of authorization by the chairman of the board should be provided.
+Note 1: The description of the "No." column is as follows:

+- (1) For issuers, please fill in with "0." - (2) Invested companies are numbered sequentially starting with the Arabic number 1 by company. - Note 2: There are seven types of relationship between the company making an endorsement/guarantee and the counterparty of the endorsement/guarantee.
+Please specify one of the type codes as follows: - (1) A company with which it does business - (2) A company in which the company directly and indirectly holds more than 50 percent of the voting shares - (3) A company that directly and indirectly holds more than 50 percent of the voting shares in the company - (4) A company in which the company holds, directly or indirectly, 90% or more of the voting shares - (5) A company fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders